Economy Versus Disease Spread: Reopening Mechanisms for COVID 19: Simulation Results

 \section{Simulation Results}

 To study the efficacy of our mechanisms, we also conduct extensive simulations across various models and parameters.
-For example, given a particular mechanism, say $(2,4,0)$, we simulate the disease spread under this mechanism under various models (the contact graph model and its variants, and the random mixing model).
+For example, given a particular mechanism, say $(2,4,0)$, we simulate the disease spread under this mechanism under various models (the contact graph model and its variants, the random mixing model, and the Haslemere real-world data model).
 Under each model, we vary the following parameters to study their effects.
-We vary transmission probability $T_p$ (which captures the rate of infection spread in the population), the number of index patients (which captures the percentage of individuals currently infected among the population), and the percentage of asymptomatic carriers (we assume this to be 40\% according to current estimates~\cite{cdc}, but we also try other values).
-We then compare the disease spread, under the \emph{same set of respective parameters}, to three baseline mechanisms --- the basic model (where the diseases spreads without any intervention), symptomatic quarantine or the $(1,1,0)$ schedule (where infected individuals are quarantined after exhibiting symptoms), and the $(1,5,2)$ schedule, which is the normal 5-day work week with symptomatic quarantine (note that in the latter two mechanisms there is only one group).
+We vary transmission probability $T_p$ (which captures the rate of infection spread in the population), the number of index patients (which captures the percentage of individuals currently infected among the population), and the percentage of asymptomatic carriers (we assume this to be 40\% according to current estimates~\cite{cdc}, but also simulate with other values).
+We then compare the disease spread, under the \emph{same set of respective parameters}, to three baseline mechanisms --- the basic model (where the disease spreads without any intervention), symptomatic quarantine or the $(1,1,0)$ schedule (where infected individuals are quarantined after exhibiting symptoms), and the $(1,5,2)$ schedule, which is the normal 5-day work week with symptomatic quarantine (note that in the latter two mechanisms there is only one group).
 The key metric of comparison is the flattening ratio --- the ratio of the peak number of cases of the mechanism under consideration (say $(2,4,0)$) to that of the baseline mechanisms.
-(We also compare the total number of infections as well.)
+We also compare the total number of infections.

-We analyze a number of group scheduling mechanisms that showcase the trade off between economic ratio and the disease spread.
-We categorize them into three broad groups as: \begin{enumerate*}[label=(\roman*)] \item high-ER mechanisms ($\sim 70\%$ economic ratio), \item mid-ER mechanisms ($40 - 50\%$), and \item low-ER mechanisms (about $30\%$). \end{enumerate*}
+We analyze a number of group scheduling mechanisms that showcase the trade off between the work ratio (WR) and the disease spread.
+We categorize them into three broad groups as: \begin{enumerate*}[label=(\roman*)] \item high-WR mechanisms ($\sim 70\%$ work ratio), \item mid-WR mechanisms ($40 - 50\%$), and \item low-WR mechanisms (about $30\%$). \end{enumerate*}